WouterBant/GEVit-DL2-Project/Blogpost_wouter.md

 Therefore, the `PostHocLearnedAggregation` model is equivariant by design because the transformer aggregation maintains the equivariance property through its self-attention mechanism and the consistent application of transformations across the input space.
 The use of the class token ensures that the final output logits are derived in a manner that respects the input transformations.

 ### Results
-We evaluated all approaches for different experiments where for each we investigate the zero-shot impact, the impact when we only finetune the last layer, and the impact of finetuning the whole model.
+We evaluated all approaches through various experiments, examining their zero-shot impact, the effect of fine-tuning only the last layer, and the impact of fine-tuning the entire model.

-We conduct the following experiments:
+We conducted the following experiments:
 1. Training and evaluating on rotation MNIST.
-2. Training on normal MNIST and evaluating on rotation MNIST.
+2. Training on standard MNIST and evaluating on rotation MNIST.
 3. Training on 10% of rotation MNIST and evaluating on rotation MNIST.
 4. Evaluating a pretrained RESNET-50 on Patch Camelyon.

-> NOTE: all details needed for reproducing our results are stated in the section [Experimental Details](#experimental-details)
+> **NOTE:** All details needed for reproducing our results are provided in the section [Experimental Details](#experimental-details).

 #### 1. Training and evaluating on rotation MNIST
-In the first experiment we train and evaluate on rotation as is done in (TODO cite papers).
-Below you can find the reported test accuracies of the best models that were obtained with a patch size of 5 and 12 rotations.
+In the first experiment, we trained and evaluated on rotation MNIST as done in [GeViT] and [GSA-Nets] (citations needed).
+Below are the reported test accuracies of the best models, obtained with a patch size of 5 and 12 rotations.

 <table>
 <thead>
 <tr>